-This article has now been archived and no longer being updated.
+This article is no longer being updated.

 Through the grapevine I hear that Paris is an open-air museum.
 True in some respects, but it is a living open-air museum for some and the home front for others.
 Nothing stays the same.
 Search out scenes from a movie from another decade, and you might be disappointed.
 However, more recent movies by the dozen have left their prints.
 Look for that smoke filled room and it has probably been gentrified.
 The spirit of Paris, however, remains.